James Toback

 In 2018, the Los Angeles Times reported that 395 women had accused Toback of sexual harassment or assault over a 40-year period.
 Toback denied all the allegations.
-In 2022, thirty-eight women filed a lawsuit in New York accusing him of sexual abuse.
+In 2022, 38 women filed a lawsuit in New York accusing him of sexual abuse.
+The suit eventually involved 40 accusers and, on April 9, 2025, resulted in a verdict and order against Toback requiring him to pay $1.68 billion to the women.

 Early life

-Toback was born and raised in Manhattan, New York City, the only child of Irwin Lionel Toback and Selma Judith (née Levy).
+Toback was born and raised in Manhattan, New York City, the only child of Jewish parents Irwin Lionel Toback and Selma Judith (née Levy).
 His father was vice president of Dreyfus Corporation.
 His mother was a president of the League of Women Voters and a moderator of political debates on NBC.
 His grandfather, Joseph Levy, was the founder of a clothing chain and real estate empire.
 Toback grew up in The Majestic with his parents, who lived four floors below his grandfather.
-He befriended future film producer, Ed Pressman, who lived in the same building and later produced Tobeck's film, Harvard Man.
+He befriended future film producer, Ed Pressman, who lived in the same building and later produced Toback's film, Harvard Man.

 Toback graduated summa cum laude from Harvard University in 1966.
 He was an editor for The Harvard Crimson.

-He spent 3 years teaching English at City College of New York and developed a gambling addiction.
+Toback spent three years teaching English at City College of New York and developed a gambling addiction.

 An assignment from Esquire to write about football great and actor Jim Brown led to Brown's invitation to host Toback for an extended stay in Brown's Hollywood Hills home.
 Brown said that "along with both of us liking girls, I just like his intellect."
 Toback wrote a book about his experiences as Brown's house guest, Jim: The Author's Self-Centered Memoir of the Great Jim Brown (1971), which Salon described as "essentially a series of wild parties and orgies".
 Sociologist Calvin C. Hernton reviewed the book for The New York Times and wrote, "James Toback reveals as much about himself in this book as he does about his subject, Jim Brown."